p2vvel/fast_image_api/Readme.md

 Features:
 * authentication based on JWT
 * ability to upload an image

-* different user tiers
-* ability to make image private (UUID filenames, XSendFile)
+* images are private (UUID filename, XSendFile)

-* ability to download original image (based on tier)
+* standard users can download original images
-* ability to download thumbnails (different sizes - based on tier)
-* ability to download Black/White image (based on tier)
+* pro users can download transformed image(colors, crop, resize, mirror)

+* edited images are cached for 24h(changeable?), then deleted